 Please consult with the pastor regarding your wedding date and time.
 Availability is subject to the parish schedule and liturgical requirements of the Catholic Church.
 Weddings are not scheduled on Sundays, Holy Days of Obligation, St. Mary’s Parish Festival Saturday, and the weekends of the Coast Guard Festival.
 Due to our Mass schedule, the latest time weddings can begin here on Saturdays is 1:00 pm, and all photos must be completed by no later than 3:00 pm.

-The fee for weddings at St. Mary’s is $350 for active, registered parishioners and includes use of the church, some marriage preparation-related costs and paperwork, and the fee for our wedding coordinator.
-The parish fee does not include fees for the musician and a cantor or soloist which they will work out directly with the couple.
+The fee for weddings at St. Mary’s is $350 for active, registered parishioners and includes use of the church and some of the marriage preparation-related costs and paperwork.
+The parish fee does not include fees for the musician, a cantor or soloist, and the wedding coordinator, which are paid directly to them.
 [An active parishioner is one who attends Mass weekly and has been contributing to the church collection on a weekly basis for at least six months.]

 The fee for non-registered couples or for parishioners who are not contributing on a weekly basis to the parish collection is $1000.
-This does not include fees for the musician and cantor which will be worked out with them directly.
+This does not include fees for the musician, cantor, or wedding coordinator which are paid directly to them.
 It is expected that couples who are not St. Mary’s parishioners be attending Mass weekly at their home parish and complete their marriage preparation at their home parish.
 They should then arrange with their parish to have their marriage paperwork sent to St. Mary’s no less than 6 weeks prior to the wedding.